NTFS: Quotas

 Disk quotas were introduced in NTFS v3.
 They allow the administrator of a computer that runs a version of Windows that supports NTFS to set a threshold of disk space that users may use.
 It also allows administrators to keep track of how much disk space each user is using.
 An administrator may specify a certain level of disk space that a user may use before they receive a warning, and then deny access to the user once they hit their upper limit of space.
 Disk quotas do not take into account NTFS's transparent file-compression, should this be enabled.
 Applications that query the amount of free space will also see the amount of free space left to the user who has a quota applied to them.

 Reparse points

 Introduced in NTFS v3, NTFS reparse points are used by associating a reparse tag in the user space attribute of a file or directory.
 Microsoft includes several default tags including symbolic links, directory junction points and volume mount points.
 When the Object Manager parses a file system name lookup and encounters a reparse attribute, it will reparse the name lookup, passing the user controlled reparse data to every file system filter driver that is loaded into Windows.
 Each filter driver examines the reparse data to see whether it is associated with that reparse point, and if that filter driver determines a match, then it intercepts the file system request and performs its special functionality.

+Date and time

+NTFS stores date and time attributes as a 64-bit integer that counts the 100-nanosecond intervals from the beginning of the year 1601, following the Windows NT epoch.
+The year 1601 was chosen to align the beginning of the date range with the gregorian calendar in order to simplify calculations, given that the gregorian calendar operates on a 400-year cycle, and the 1601-2000 cycle was the active cycle at the time Windows NT was conceived.

+NTFS records four types of time stamps: A file creation time (interpreted as "birth time" on Linux), a last modification time, a last modification of the MFT record (interpreted as "change time" on Linux) and a last access time.
+Each of those times has the same granularity of 100 nanoseconds.